 Tucked away in the hills of northern Thailand is where the most colourful and unchanged traditional communities can be found.
 Trek through forests and rural terrains to visit some of these diverse hilltribe villages; often, each will have their own unique language, clothing style, and belief system that differs significantly from those of neighbouring tribes.
 You are well looked after by your local guides, who take the responsibility of preparing all meals and carrying food supplies.

-Trek 2-3 hrs and, after lunch, head to a Karen village to learn about traditional basket weaving and scarf-making.
+Trek 2-3 hrs and, after lunch, head to a Karen village to see how to make traditional baskets and scarves.
 Continue trekking another few hours to the next village for the night.

 You will also have the chance to fish at Mae Tang River using local tools; learn how to construct a bamboo raft.